 On February 26, 2020, the Company completed the acquisition of a 100% interest in LARG which through its wholly-owned subsidiary, C3 Peru, held a 100% beneficial interest in eight exploration concessions and had two option agreements (La Bruja Option Agreement and Ares Option Agreement) to earn a potential 100% beneficial interest in five additional concessions.
 The La Bruja Option Agreement between C3 Peru and Inversiones La Bruja S.A.C. ("La Bruja") provides for an option to earn a 100% interest in the equity shares of La Bruja subject to minimum cumulative exploration expenditures of US\$2,000,000 and total cash option payments of US\$2,000,000.
-As at February 28, 2022, cash option payments totaling US\$500,000 had been provided with a balance of US\$1,500,000 outstanding.
-During June 2020, amending agreements to adjust the timing of cash option payments and exploration expenditure requirements were concluded.
-Future anniversary payments due by August 31 each year are as follows: 2022 - US\$500,000; and, 2023 - US\$1,000,000.
+As at May 31, 2022, cash option payments totaling US\$500,000 had been provided with a balance of US\$1,500,000 outstanding.
+During June 2020 and July 2022, amending agreements to adjust the timing of cash option payments and exploration expenditure requirements were concluded.
+Future payments are due on or before the following dates: US\$250,000 by August 23, 2022; US\$250,000 by February 23, 2023; US\$500,000 by August 23, 2023; and, US\$500,000 by February 23, 2024.
 During the fourth quarter of fiscal 2021 cumulative exploration expenditures had been incurred exceeding the total minimum of US\$2,000,000 required prior to August 31, 2023.
 Following the earn-in of a 100% interest in the concessions a net smelter return ("NSR") royalty of 1.5% would be payable to the former shareholders of La Bruja.
 The Ares Option Agreement between C3 Peru and Compania Minera Ares S.A.C. ("Ares"), a subsidiary of Hochschild PLC ("Hochschild") provided the Company with the right to earn an initial 51% interest in these concessions subject to incurring cumulative exploration expenditures of US\$5,000,000 (including LARG and KA Oro expenditures prior to the February 26, 2020 acquisition date and including certain administrative costs) by October 2023.
 During June 2021, the Company exceeded the cumulative expenditure requirements and on July 13, 2021, the Company entered into a binding Heads of Agreement to acquire 100% of Hochschild's interest in the three concessions which closed effective October 13, 2021.
 As consideration for the acquisition, the Company issued 25,001,540 common shares of the Company to Hochschild.
 In connection with the acquisition, the Company granted a 1.5% NSR royalty in favour of Ares in respect of the Hochschild mineral concessions subject to the right of the Company to purchase 1% of the NSR (thereby reducing the NSR to 0.5%) for a price of US\$1,000,000 at any time, replacing the previously granted 1.5% net smelter returns royalty that had no buy back provision.
+Exploration Activities Copper-gold mineralization at the Jasperoide Project is associated with skarn-altered carbonate rocks of the Ferrobamba formation (exoskarn) and granodiorite and tonalite intrusive rocks (endoskarn).
+Exoskarn comprises a partially to completely replaced dolomite with an alteration assemblage of coarse garnet, diopside and lesser epidote.
+Endoskarn is characterized by pervasive to fracture controlled garnet, epidote and diopside alteration in granodiorite and tonalite.
+Late-stage retrograde alteration overprints both the endoskarn and exoskarn and is characterized by intense magnetite flooding with lesser quartz, calcite and specular hematite.
+In 2020, C3 Metals undertook a comprehensive review of all historical data for the Jasperoide porphyryskarn district and identified three high-priority targets, Montana de Cobre, Cresta Verde and Callejon de Oro Zones described below.